Social Media Policy Lawsuits, Part 1 of 2

 The second part was, in my opinion, a little less important.
 Creating a policy for how employees use social media at work and how they discuss work seemed pretty straightforward and already covered by existing confidentiality and defamation policies.
 Sadly, in a litigious society such as ours, it’s never that simple and legal counsel is motivated to create iron-clad legalize tomes of rules.

 The end result is that some employees may feel that their rights are being infringed.
 Today I’ll cover a case with a school board in Florida.

 Teachers vs. the School Board

-In August, the Santa Rosa County School Board posted its revised E-Mail, Internet, and Social Media Acceptable Use and Risk Policy (the original is gone, this is the June 2011 revision).
+In August, the Santa Rosa County School Board posted its revised E-Mail, Internet, and Social Media Acceptable Use and Risk Policy (the original is gone, this links to the page that held it).
 Parts of the policy make perfect sense, such as protecting non-public student information by requiring parents to sign-off before any of that information will be transmitted via the notoriously insecure method of email.

 The social media portion of the document, titled Risks Associated with the Use of Social Media literally discusses the risks of social media and has a sign-off at the end stating that the reader acknowledges those risks.
 There are cases where specific and non-specific statements are made, such as this one about befriending students and posting information about students: